MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/read-scale-availability-groups.md

 >[!IMPORTANT]
 >This is not a high-availability setup.
 There is no infrastructure to monitor and coordinate failure detection and automatic failover.
 Without a cluster, SQL Server cannot provide the low recovery time objective (RTO) that an automated HA solution provides.
 For users who need HA capabilities, use a cluster manager (WSFC on Windows or Pacemaker on Linux).
 >
 >The read-scale availability group can provide disaster recovery capability.
 When the read-only replicas are in synchronous-commit mode they provide a zero recovery point objective (RPO).
+To failover a read-scale availability group, see [Fail over primary replica on read-scale  availability group](perform-a-planned-manual-failover-of-an-availability-group-sql-server.md#ReadScaleOutOnly)

 ## Use distributed availability groups for geographic read-scale